sylphlab/filesystem-mcp/memory-bank/systemPatterns.md

   (`import`/`export`).
 - **CI/CD (GitHub Actions - Parallel Publishing & Auto Release):**
   - The `.github/workflows/publish.yml` workflow automates building, testing (implicitly via build), publishing, and release creation.
-  - **Triggers:** Runs on pushes to the `main` branch and pushes of tags matching `v*.*.*`.
+  - **Triggers:** Runs on pushes to the `main` branch (for build job only) and pushes of tags matching `v*.*.*` (for build, publish, and release jobs).
-  - **Multi-Job Structure:**
+  - **Multi-Job Structure & Artifact Handling:**
-    - A `build` job checks out code, installs dependencies, runs the build, archives necessary files (including `Dockerfile` and `.dockerignore`) as a `.tar.gz` artifact, and outputs the package version.
+    - A `build` job checks out code, installs dependencies, runs the build, archives necessary files (including `build/`, `package.json`, `package-lock.json`, `README.md`, `CHANGELOG.md`, `Dockerfile`, `.dockerignore`) into `build-artifacts.tar.gz`, uploads this archive as an artifact, and outputs the package version.
+Runs on both `main` and tag pushes.
-    - A `publish-npm` job depends on `build`, downloads and extracts the artifact, and publishes to npm (only runs on tag pushes).
+    - A `publish-npm` job depends on `build`, downloads the artifact archive, extracts it correctly (`tar -xzf build-artifacts.tar.gz`), and publishes to npm (only runs on tag pushes).
-    - A `publish-docker` job depends on `build`, downloads and extracts the artifact (using the correct path `build-artifacts.tar.gz`), sets up Docker Buildx, logs in to Docker Hub, extracts metadata, and builds/pushes the Docker image (runs on both `main` and tag pushes, tagging appropriately).
+    - A `publish-docker` job depends on `build`, downloads the artifact archive, extracts it correctly (`tar -xzf build-artifacts.tar.gz`), sets up Docker Buildx, logs in to Docker Hub, extracts metadata, and builds/pushes the Docker image (only runs on tag pushes, tagging appropriately including `latest`).
-    - A `create-release` job depends on `publish-npm` and `publish-docker`, downloads the artifact, and uses `softprops/action-gh-release` to create a GitHub Release associated with the pushed tag (only runs on tag pushes).
+    - A `create-release` job depends on `publish-npm` and `publish-docker`, downloads the artifact archive, and uses `softprops/action-gh-release` to create a GitHub Release associated with the pushed tag (only runs on tag pushes).
 It links to `CHANGELOG.md` for release notes.
-  - This structure allows npm and Docker publishing to run in parallel, automatically creates a GitHub Release upon successful publishing triggered by a version tag push, and correctly handles artifact extraction for the Docker build context.
+  - This structure allows npm and Docker publishing to run in parallel, automatically creates a GitHub Release upon successful publishing triggered by a version tag push, and correctly handles artifact creation and extraction for subsequent jobs.
+Publishing jobs are restricted to tag pushes.

 ## 3. Component Relationships